 3. On first launch of any Office program (Word, Excel, Powerpoint), choose to skip sign-in on the bottom left to use the application:

-To deploy Microsoft Office 2019 for Windows with a Volume License:
+Microsoft Office for Windows 10/11

 Download Link for Office Deployment Tool: (Password Protected), contact cps.it@ubc.ca for access